schuderer/mllaunchpad/docs/about.rst

 ``pip install mllaunchpad``.
 We recommend using a Python virtual environment such as `venv <https://docs.python.org/3/library/venv.html>`_.

-For running an actual Machine Learning model in ML Launchpad, you need, as a minimum:
+For running an actual machine learning model in ML Launchpad, you need, as a minimum:

 * Training data and test data for your model (in a format and location